Stewart Investors Global Emerging Markets Sustainability B GBP Acc (OEIC/Unit Trust)

 SRI / themed / ethical assets under management – overview

-- Total value of assets covered by responsible ownership policy: n/a
+- Total value of assets covered by any additional ESG or responsible ownership policy: N/A

 SRI Policies (Primary strategy in bold)

 - Sustainability policy Find fund options that consider issues relating to the sustainability agenda (e.g. resource management, environmental impact, climate change and/or social issues such as equal opportunities, human rights and adherence to recognised codes).
 This will include funds from all of the different SRI Styles.
 See fund information for explanations of the different strategies.